Scanbuy-Inc/dcoupon-public-docs/dcoupon-sdk/APIREFERENCE.md

 ---

 ### Dcoupon Callback
-Dcoupon callback to receive method responses as a code/message tuple or as a boolean in some methods.
+dcoupon callback to receive method responses as a code/message tuple or as a boolean in some methods.
 ```kotlin
 interface DcouponCallback {
     fun result(code: Int, message: String)